bekossy/weather-forecast-app/README.md

 - The current weather condition of the inputted location.

-- An icon based on the current weather condition of the location.
+- An icon based on the weather description of the location.

 - Time of the inputted location.